 The Master of Liberal Arts is administered through the College of Liberal Arts and Social Sciences.
 Interdisciplinary in nature, this program involves an exploration of the diversity of perspectives on the human experience represented in literature, history, theatre, art, philosophy, and social sciences.
 Graduates of the MLA program have been very successful at securing full-time and even tenured positions as writing instructors at two-year colleges and have been quite successful at receiving full scholarships (four or five years of financial support) to doctoral programs.
 The MLA program has an excellent and proven track record of helping its graduates find full-time jobs upon graduation or placements in doctoral programs.

-The Master of Science in Nursing is available totally online and has two program options: Family Nurse Practitioner (FNP) and Nurse Educator for Interprofessional Practice.
+The Master of Science in Nursing is available totally online and has three program options: Family Nurse Practitioner (FNP), Nurse Educator for Interprofessional Practice, and Health Systems Leader track.
 Graduates from the MSN Program are prepared to sit for the certification examination appropriate for each specific program option.
-Post-Graduate Certificate Programs (PGCP) are designed to prepare students with a previous MSN degree for careers in another advanced nursing specialty area.
-Each student's program length varies based on individual academic needs.